qj009/GWAS2/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of GWAS2 is to …
+The goal of GWAS2 is to perform Haplotype-based GWAS.

 ## Installation